 The Complainant has civil rights including trademarks and trade name over "REXROTH" and "BOSCH REXROTH", and is the registrant of the domain names boschrexroth.com, boschrexroth.net and boschrexroth.org.
-And those civil rights all created prior to the registration date of the disputed domain name, i.e. 8 December 2011.
-The ".com" in the disputed domain name "rexrothhydraulicpump.com" is a generic Top-Level Domain and does not play any distinctive role.
-Therefore, the Complainant believes that, the disputed domain name's identifying part "rexrothhydraulicpump" shall be the key issue to be considered in evaluating the similarity of the domain name as compared with the Complainant's "REXROTH" and "BOSCH REXROTH".
+And those civil rights all created prior to the registration date of the disputed domain name, i.e. 25 May 2011.
+The ".net" in the disputed domain name rexrothpumps.net is a generic Top-Level Domain and does not play any distinctive role.
+Therefore, the Complainant believes that, the disputed domain name's identifying part "rexrothpumps" shall be the key issue to be considered in evaluating the similarity of the domain name as compared with the Complainant's "REXROTH" and "BOSCH REXROTH".

-This "rexrothhydraulicpump" is composed of two parts, i.e. it consists of both the Complainant's trademark "REXROTH" and the word "hydraulicpump".
+This "rexrothpumps" is composed of two parts, i.e. it consists of both the Complainant's trademark "REXROTH" and the word "pumps".
 Its first part is identical to the Complainant's trademark "REXROTH" and the latter part of the trade name "BOSCH REXROTH".
-And the second part "hydraulicpump" is the generic term and belongs to the goods designated by the Complainant's trademarks.
+And the second part "pumps" is a generic term and belongs to the goods designated by the Complainant's trademarks.

 The Complainant provides customers all over the world including China with products and services relating to Electric Drives and Controls, Hydraulic Pumps and motors and etc., under the Brand "REXROTH" and its Chinese translation "力士乐".
-In addition, the website running under the disputed domain name also shows several words in its column "All products" that "Rexroth Axial Pump, Rexroth Hydraulic Pump, Rexroth Hydraulic Pump parts" and etc., which words are all related to the Complainant's brand "REXROTH" and the goods and products manufactured by the Complainant.
-When the public see and visit the website "rexrothhydraulicpump.com" or conduct Internet searches for the website, they will be misled to believe that the website was created by the Complainant or should be somewhat related to the Complainant given the extremely high fame of the Complainant's hydraulic products and its trademark "REXROTH".
+In addition, the website running under the disputed domain name also shows several words including "REXROTH PUMPS, REXROTH DISTRIBUTORS" and etc., which words are all related to the Complainant's brand "REXROTH" and the goods and products manufactured by the Complainant.
+When the public see and visit the website "rexrothpumps.net" or conduct Internet searches for the website, they will be misled to believe that the website was created by the Complainant or should be somewhat related to the Complainant given the extremely high fame of the Complainant's hydraulic products and its trademark "REXROTH".
 So the disputed domain name is confusingly similar to the Complainant's trademark "REXROTH" and might cause confusion among the public, and its use and registration will inevitably harm the rights and legitimate interests of the Complainant.

 Besides the Respondent, some other competitors intended to take advantage of the high reputation of the Complainant, its "REXROTH" trademark and "BOSCH REXROTH" trade name, and illegally grabbed several domain names.
-The Complainant has successfully solved the domain name disputes regarding "boschrexrothchina.com" and "rexrothhydraulic.com" before the ADNDRC Beijing Office.
+The Complainant has successfully solved the domain name disputes regarding boschrexrothchina.com and rexrothhydraulic.com before ADNDRC Beijing Office.